 In recent decades, the majority of the world's nations have experienced rapid economic growth on the one hand and unusual consumption patterns and loss of natural resources on the other.
 Therefore, the global ecological stock has increasingly worsened following the imbalance between ecological demand and supply.
-Ecological Footprint Analysis (EFA), since its inception in 1996, has been applied to measure the imbalance between ecological demand and supply, both at micro and macro levels (Wackernagel and Rees 1996).
+Ecological Footprint Analysis (EFA), since its inception in 1996, has been applied to measure the imbalance between ecological demand and supply.
+Between ecological demand and supply.
+Since its inception in 1996, has been applied to measure the imbalance between ecological demand and supply.
+Between ecological demand and supply.
+Between ecological demand measure the imbalance between ecological demand and supply.
+Between ecological demand measure the imbalance between ecological demand and supply.
+Between ecological demand measure the imbalance between ecological demand and supply.
+Between ecological demand measure the imbalance between ecological demand measure the i